MaibornWolff/tlm-components/token-plugin.md

 Click on the 'Push to GitHub' button in the bottom left corner.
 Make the sure that 'develop' is the selected branch.
 You have to enter a short message for every commit you push to GitHub.
 These messages should look like this:

 ```
-figma-plugin: change border-radius of buttons to none
+change border-radius of buttons to none
 ```

 The message should be in English and serve as a quick description of what changes were made to the tokens.
-The 'figma-plugin: ' prefix makes it easier to understand which commits were made using the plugin.